SUNET/te-canvas/README.md

 The back end consists of two parts; a sync engine and an API server to control it.
 To run either you first need to define the environment variables listed under [Configuration](#configuration).

+## Docker compose version
+We're using docker-compose specification **V1**. docker-compose **1.29.2** recommened.
+The extended shell style features used in docker-compose.yml might not be supported on older versions of docker-compose.

+## Python version
+We use features added to Python after **3.8.10** **3.10.5** is currently running in production containers and works in local development environment as well.

 ## Run without Docker (not for production)

 Start Postgres: